 Assessment modes: Dissertation

-The uncanny is difficult to define: it is mysterious, eerie, at once strange and familiar.
+The uncanny is difficult to define – mysterious, eerie, at once strange and familiar.
 It offers especially productive possibilities for exploring issues of identity and liminality, boundaries and interdisciplinarity.
-This module will engage with the uncanny across a wide range of texts and contexts, extending from literature (novels, short stories, drama and poetry) to film.
+You engage with the uncanny across a range of texts and contexts, from literature (novels, short stories, drama and poetry) to film.
 Discussion will focus on a number of linked topics, including repetition, doubles, strange coincidences, animism, live burial, telepathy, death and laughter.

-The module aims to develop your engagement with the notion of the uncanny across a broad range of literary and other texts; to develop your skills of reading and critical analysis, especially insofar as the uncanny by its nature engenders intellectual uncertainty and calls for an unusual critical patience; to enhance your capacity for critical reflection on their experience of the familiar and the strange, the ordinary and the extraordinary.
+You'll develop your reading and critical analysis skills, as nature of the uncanny invites intellectual uncertainty and calls for an unusual critical patience.This enhances your capacity for critical reflection on the experience of the familiar and the strange, the ordinary and the extraordinary.